-- 1. Unless otherwise specified for the relevant component in Section B, no more than one student will be examined orally at the same time. - 2.
-An oral examination is public unless the Examinations Board or examiner determines otherwise in an exceptional case.
-A student may submit a reasoned request to the Examinations Board to depart from the public nature of the oral examination.
-The Examinations Board will balance the interests of the student against the interests of a public examination. - 3.
-Unless otherwise specified by the Examinations Board, an oral examination will be taken in the presence of a second examiner. - 4.
+1. Unless otherwise specified for the relevant component in Section B, no more than one student will be examined orally at the same time.

+- 2. Unless otherwise specified by the Examinations Board, an oral examination will be taken in the presence of a second examiner. - 3.
 The examiners make a report of the oral examination in which the questions are briefly summarised.
 An audio recording may take the place of a written report.
-The student can, on request, inspect the report.
+The student can, on request, inspect the written report and/or the audio recording. - 4.
+The procedures and guidelines for marking and awarding results in interim and other examinations are described in the Rules and Guidelines for the Examinations Board as laid down in Section 7.12, paragraph 4 of the WHW.